Canadian Women for Women in Afghanistan

-Examples of activities of its programs include: paying salaries for teachers at a number of community schools; paying for teacher trainers; setting up education resources such as a virtual library, community libraries and women's resource centres; and running educational programmes such as English, computer and literacy classes.
+Examples of activities of Canadian Women for Women in Afghanistan’s programs include: paying salaries for teachers at community schools, paying for teacher trainers, setting up education resources such as a virtual library, community libraries and women's resource centers, and running educational programs such as English, computer and literacy classes.
 CWWA also imports hand-crafted Afghan products for sale in Canada, which provides educational and economic opportunities to previously unemployed and unskilled Afghan women through fair trade wages and skills development.

-Since 2008, it has trained over 5,000 teachers and provided 202 library starter kits with 500 books each to schools in rural areas.
-In 2014, it funded two schools for orphaned children and children of widows with a total of 612 students; provided reading and writing classes for 539 women; distributed 36 science kits with over 200 items each; and held six Teachers’ Best Practices Exhibitions; among others.
+Since 2008, it has trained over 9,387 teachers and provided 240 library starter kits with 500 books each to schools in rural areas.
+In 2016, it funded two new teacher education programs in Kandahar and Herat, training 2,408 teachers, including 2,140 female teachers.
+Because of these teacher education programs, there was an average measured increase in teachers’ assessed knowledge by 52.4% in Kandahar, and 47.3% in Herat.
 In Canada, CWWA conducted awareness presentations throughout the country, held a symposium on education in Afghanistan, and created resource materials about education in Afghanistan for teachers and the public.

 Financial RatiosFiscal year ending August